open-contracting-extensions/ocds_requirements_extension/README.md

 Criteria can be responded to either by bidders, buyers or procuring entities, for example a buyer may respond with information about an item whilst a procuring entity may respond with information on whether a bidder is disbarred.

+If your data does not closely follow the [Core Criterion and Core Evidence Vocabulary (CCCEV)](https://semiceu.github.io/CCCEV/), consider the [Selection criteria](https://extensions.open-contracting.org/en/extensions/selectionCriteria/master/) extension.

 ## CCCEV Model

 The CCCEV model defines the following concepts: